natcap/invest.users-guide/source/getting_started.rst

 Getting started with InVEST
 ===========================

+InVEST is undergoing an architecture change where historically the toolset was a collection of ArcGIS scripts.
+As of InVEST 2.3.0 the toolset has had standalone tools available from the Windows start menu after installation.
+Users who wish to use standalone versions can do so directly.
+The following direciton apply only to users who wish to use the depricated ArcGIS models.

 InVEST tools run as script tools in the ArcGIS ARCTOOLBOX environment.
 To run InVEST, you must have:

 + ArcGIS 9.3 (service pack 1 or 2) or ArcGIS 10 (service pack 1).